E-commerce

 In brief

-Improving conversion rate is a loop: measure by segment, fix verified leaks, test when volume allows it, align promise and execution.
+Improving the conversion rate is a loop: measure by segment, fix verified leaks, test when volume allows it, align promise and execution.

 • Define a single conversion per report and a stable period.

-• Treat checkout, mobile and product pages as priority levers if the data says so.
+• Treat checkout, mobile, and product pages as priority levers if the data says so.

 • Align sales and marketing on the same definitions in mixed B2B.